eeshasuk/Meagle/README.md

 ## Other Notes ##

-- All of the code that is contained within QuizzicalFBLA is error free and can be run with no issues.
+- All of the code in Meagle is error free and can be run with no issues.
-- QuizzicalFBLA is entirely written in C# using the Xamarin Framework.
+- Meagle is entirely written in C# using the Xamarin Framework.
-- The navigation between pages is also error free and all of the buttons on the app take the user to the intended pages.
+- The navigation between pages is also error free and take the user to the intended pages.
-- The QuizzicalFBLA app is compatible with Android/iOS phones and tablets.
+- The Meagle app is compatible with Android/iOS phones and tablets.
-- The questions in the app all pertain to the topic FBLA
+- The data that is collected from the app is secure.

 ## Resources Used ##